splintersuidman/blur/README.md

 - `wallpaper` (string [path]): path to you wallpaper.

+- `enable`: enable blurring.
+Blurring is enabled by default.

+- `disable`: disable blurring.
+Every desktop will get its wallpaper specified with `<space>_wallpaper`, but not blurred.

 ## How to install
 - [Download the file](https://github.com/splintah/blur/releases)
 - Place it into your plugin directory